 Does CHEC provide curriculum for members of the CHEC Independent School?

 Parents are free to select and use the curriculum of their choice.
 Curriculum is not included in the enrollment fee.
-The CHEC Family Books and Resources store offers curriculum kits by grade and a variety of other options.
 Most curriculum suppliers have websites to sell their curriculum.
 Check out our Curriculum resources page for more information.